-The Lake Tahoe region is certainly famous for its large body of aquamarine lake, but in spring and summer, many impressive waterfalls are flowing at their peak.
-Grouped mainly on the western side of the Tahoe basin, here are several cascades to top your ‘must see’ list.
+The Lake Tahoe region is certainly famous for its large body of aquamarine lake, but in spring and summer many impressive Lake Tahoe waterfalls are flowing at their peak.
+Grouped mainly on the western side of the Tahoe basin, here are several Lake Tahoe waterfalls to top your Must-See list.

 Each spring the Little Truckee River roars its way over a granite chasm, creating Webber Falls.
-Two tiers total a drop of over 60’ and are easily reached by a short drive.
-In spring, the force of the two falls makes swimming in the middle pool impossible – but summer visitors will find the river and pond much tamer.
+This Lake Tahoe waterfall's two tiers total a drop of more than 60 feet and are easily reached by a short drive.
+In spring, the force of the two falls makes swimming in the middle pool impossible, but summer visitors to Lake Tahoe will find the river and pond much tamer.

-The most challenging hike on the list, true outdoor adventurers could use this nearly 13 mile roundtrip trek to Heath Falls as just a starting point to visit five other waterfalls in the area, but consider camping out overnight.
-Heath’s impressive 45’ plunge is visible after hiking almost straight down one way, which means up, up, up for the return.
+The most challenging hike on this list of waterfalls, true outdoor adventurers could use this nearly 13-mile roundtrip trek to Heath Falls as just a starting point to visit five other Lake Tahoe waterfalls in the area, but consider camping out overnight.
+Heath’s impressive 45-foot plunge is visible after hiking almost straight down one way, which means up, up, up for the return.
 Due to snowpack, the trail isn’t user-friendly until late June.

-Getting there: From Truckee, take the Soda Springs exit off I-80, go right for .7 miles to Soda Springs Rd, right again and .8 miles to Pahatsi Rd.
+Getting there: From Truckee, take the Soda Springs exit off I-80, go right for .7 miles to Soda Springs Road then right again and .8 miles to Pahatsi Road.
 Turn right and drive 4.3 miles to the Palisade Creek trailhead.
-Pahatsi Rd. turns into dirt and becomes Kidd Lakes Rd.
-Right at the fork, passing Kidd Lake, it ends at Cascades Lake.
+Pahatsi Road turns into dirt and becomes Kidd Lakes Road.
+Turn right at the fork passing Kidd Lake – it ends at Cascades Lake.
 Park here and find the Palisades Creek trailhead.
 Find detailed instructions here.

-Visitors to Squaw Valley can choose from riding the cable car up to High Camp and hiking down, or hoofing up and using the tram for the return.
+Visitors to Squaw Valley can choose from riding the cable car up to High Camp and hiking down or hoofing up and using the tram for the return.
 In summer, dogs are welcomed on all trails and the cable car.
-While the many picturesque falls on the Shirley Canyon trail have no actual names, they are scattered along the entire four mile (roundtrip), moderate hike.
+While the many picturesque Lake Tahoe waterfalls on the Shirley Canyon trail have no actual names, they are scattered along the entire 4-mile (round-trip) moderate hike.
 This hike is also well known for viewing spring wildflowers.

-One of the most popular, easier hikes in the Tahoe Basin, Eagle Falls consists of an Upper (40 ft) and Lower (170 ft) just across from the Emerald Bay trailhead.
-Both falls lead into the huge Desolation Wilderness area, with Eagle Lake only one mile further in for a perfect family picnic and swim site.
+One of the most popular, easier hikes in the Tahoe Basin, Eagle Falls consists of an Upper (40 feet) and Lower (170 feet) just across from the Emerald Bay trailhead.
+Both of these Lake Tahoe waterfalls lead into the huge Desolation Wilderness area with Eagle Lake only 1 mile farther in for a perfect family picnic and swim site.

-Getting there: From South Lake Tahoe, drive north on Hwy 89 for 8.5 miles – parking at the Emerald Bay/Vikingsholm State Park if the smaller Eagle Falls lot is full.
-There is a fee for parking, and a free wilderness permit is required, but available on-site.
+Getting there: From South Lake Tahoe, drive north on Highway 89 for 8.5 miles – parking at the Emerald Bay/Vikingsholm State Park if the smaller Eagle Falls lot is full.
+There is a fee for parking, and a free wilderness permit is required but available onsite.
 Looking west, Lower Eagle Falls is visible from the parking area.
-There is a moderate one-mile hike down to the bottom of the lower falls from the trailhead.
+There is a moderate 1-mile hike down to the bottom of the lower falls from the trailhead.
 Upper Eagle Falls is a short quarter-mile walk continuing up from the Eagle Falls picnic area.

-Five miles deeper into the wilderness area, past Eagle Falls, Fontanillis is a marvelous 150 ft. tumble down into Upper Velma Lake.
-At 10 miles roundtrip, the way is moderate, but hikers should plan all day for this trek.
+Five miles deeper into the wilderness area past Eagle Falls, Fontanillis is a marvelous 150-foot tumble down into Upper Velma Lake.
+At 10 miles round-trip, the way is moderate, but hikers should plan all day for this trek.
 Deli sandwiches and mosquito spray ought to top the supply list before leaving town.
-As with most waterfalls, Fontanillis is best in spring and early summer, when the winter runoff is at its strongest.
+As with most Lake Tahoe waterfalls, Fontanillis is best in spring and early summer when the winter runoff is at its strongest.

 Getting there: Park at the Eagle Falls or Emerald Bay lots (see above) and follow the trail signs past Eagle and Velma Lakes.

-Just south of the Eagle Falls parking area is the Bay View campground, which is the trailhead to the majestic 200 ft Cascade Falls.
-The trail is an easy one mile walk to the top of the falls, where you can watch it plunge down into Cascade Lake.
+Just south of the Eagle Falls parking area is the Bay View campground, which is the trailhead to the majestic 200-foot Cascade Falls.
+The trail is an easy 1-mile walk to the top of the falls where you can watch it plunge down into Cascade Lake.
 Springtime is most impressive for visiting Cascade, which also includes views of Lake Tahoe.

-Getting there: Drive north on Hwy 89 eight miles from South Lake Tahoe (or 20 miles south from Tahoe City) to the Bayview Campground.
+Getting there: Drive north on Highway 89 8 miles from South Lake Tahoe (or 20 miles south from Tahoe City) to the Bayview Campground.
 The trailhead is at the far end of the lot.
-As with any visit to the Desolation Wilderness, a (free) permit is required, but available at the Cascade trailhead kiosk.
+As with any visit to the Desolation Wilderness, a (free) permit is required but available at the Cascade trailhead kiosk.
 And there is no parking fee at the Bayview lot.

-Getting there: Three miles north of the Hwy 50/89 intersect in South Lake Tahoe, turn left onto Fallen Leaf Road and drive 4.8 miles out to the marina (right at the T).
-Keep heading west past the marina, and turn left at Road 1216.
-Plunging from the Glen Alpine Valley, the 75 ft. falls are on the right; it’s okay to park on the roadside and walk down to play in the various pools.
+Getting there: Three miles north of the Highway 50/89 intersect in South Lake Tahoe, turn left onto Fallen Leaf Road and drive 4.8 miles out to the marina (right at the T).
+Keep heading west past the marina and turn left at Road 1216.
+Plunging from the Glen Alpine Valley, the 75-foot Lake Tahoe waterfall to the right is hard to miss; it’s okay to park on the roadside and walk down to play in the various pools.
 This road also becomes the trailhead to Lily Lake, which is a scenic mile-long stroll alongside Glen Alpine Creek.

-This short (20 ft) drop from the Truckee River is lovely in spring, but fades quickly as the runoff dwindles in summer.
-The falls are found on the popular Hawley Grade hiking trail, which was once the Old Meyers Grade over Echo Summit, before Hwy 50 took over.
+This short (20-foot) drop from the Truckee River is lovely in spring but fades quickly as the runoff dwindles in summer.
+The falls are found on the popular Hawley Grade hiking trail, which was once the Old Meyers Grade over Echo Summit before Highway 50 took over.

-Getting there: From the junction of Hwys 50/89 in Meyers, drive west on Hwy 50 a short distance, turning left onto South Upper Truckee Road.
-If you’ve brought bikes, this is a quiet 3.7 mile ride through a residential area, or drive until you reach the right turn for the Hawley Grade Recreational Trail.
-Choose to park here and walk the .3 mile to the falls (you may also drive); the main hike is to the right – go left for the falls and the Upper Truckee River.
+Getting there: From the junction of highways 50/89 in Meyers, drive west on Highway 50 a short distance, turning left onto South Upper Truckee Road.
+If you’ve brought bikes, this is a quiet 3.7-mile ride through a residential area, or drive until you reach the right turn for the Hawley Grade Recreational Trail.
+Choose to park here and walk the .3-mile to the falls (you may also drive); the main hike is to the right – go left for the falls and the Upper Truckee River.

-Really one of the most noble waterfalls in the region, Horsetail is magnificent in early spring, but continues to impress well into summer.
-Visible from Hwy 50, the falls rumble 500 ft down and are aptly named.
-With a distance of only one mile, it’s a very strenuous climb, taking about an hour and requiring some scrambling.
+Really one of the most noble waterfalls in the region, Horsetail is magnificent in early spring but continues to impress well into summer.
+Visible from Highway 50, the falls rumble 500 feet down and are aptly named.
+With a distance of only 1 mile, it’s a very strenuous climb, taking about an hour and requiring some scrambling.

-Getting there: Driving west from South Lake Tahoe on Hwy 50, the trailhead begins two miles east of Strawberry, at the Twin Bridges parking lot.
+Getting there: Driving west from South Lake Tahoe on Highway 50, the trailhead begins 2 miles east of Strawberry, at the Twin Bridges parking lot.
 After parking, follow the signs to the wilderness boundary.
-There, you’ll need to fill out a permit to continue up to the waterfall, since Horsetail once again heads into the Desolation Wilderness.
+There you’ll need to fill out a permit to continue up to the waterfall since Horsetail once again heads into the Desolation Wilderness.

-Another dog-friendly hike to a picturesque waterfall, Hot Springs Creek falls is a 50 ft. drop viewed after a 1.7 mile hike.
-Best in spring, this is an easy hike, which can make the trail a busy place, so bring a leash if you have Fido along.
+Another dog-friendly hike to a picturesque waterfall, Hot Springs Creek falls is a 50-foot drop viewed after a 1.7-mile hike.
+Best in spring, this is an easy hike, which can make the trail a busy place so bring a leash if you have Fido along.

-Getting there: From South Lake Tahoe, drive south on Hwy 89 about 13 miles to Pickett’s Junction (the Hwy 88/89 intersect).
-Turn left and follow the signs to Markleeville, turn right on Hot Springs Rd., and drive 3.5 miles to Grover Hot Springs State Park.
-The trailhead is past the entrance kiosk, on the left just past the campground.
-There is a $6 fee to park, and you’ll follow the signs for the Burnside Lake hike, turning left at each junction.
+Getting there: From South Lake Tahoe, drive south on Highway 89 about 13 miles to Pickett’s Junction (the Highway 88/89 intersect).
+Turn left and follow the signs to Markleeville, turn right on Hot Springs Road and drive 3.5 miles to Grover Hot Springs State Park.
+The trailhead is past the entrance kiosk on the left just past the campground.
+There is a $6 fee to park, and you’ll follow the signs for the signs for the Burnside Lake hike, turning left at each junction.